 Your first step in deciding whether I'm an appropriate choice to handle your divorce is to make sure your case is uncontested.
 If you're not sure whether your divorce is uncontested, it probably isn't, at least not yet.
 An uncontested divorce requires the cooperation and collaboration of each spouse.
 Prior to ever hiring me, you and your spouse will have discussed your divorce and reached an agreement on the division of assets, allocation of debt and, if children are involved, child custody & support.
 Each party must be ready, willing and able to sign the paperwork that I prepare, which will reflect the agreement reached between you and your spouse.

-For a more detailed explanation of what exactly is required of parties wishing to facilitate their divorce through my flat-fee uncontested divorce service, please see the Uncontested Divorce Checklists found below.
+For a more detailed explanation of what exactly is required of parties wishing to facilitate their divorce through my flat-fee uncontested divorce service, please see the Missouri Uncontested Divorce Checklists.